Vegetarian Arroz con Gandules: A Modern Take on Puerto Rican Rice and Beans

 This is the right type of boil.
 Not a rolling boil for cooking pasta, but not a simmer either.
 See the size of the bubbles?
 They are about 1/2-3/4 inch in diameter.

 Stir once more, very gently so as not to disrupt the boil.

-And that's it!
-You're done.
-Put a lid on it and simmer 25 - 50 minutes or until the rice is dry.
+9. Put the lid on the pan and simmer for 25 to 50 minutes or until the rice is dry.
 Do not lift the lid, or your rice will turn out gummier than it should, and you will be disappointed.

-This part really depends on the flame level, amount of rice you are cooking (is it a double batch?), and type and size of pot you are using, so use a glass lid if you are concerned.
+This part really depends on the flame level, amount of rice you are cooking (is it a double or triple batch?
+If so, you're likely looking at the high range of time), and type and size of pot you are using, so use a glass lid if you are concerned.

 Serving Arroz con Gandules

-When ready, the rice will be fragrant and the beans will have risen to the top.
+When ready, the rice will be fragrant and the bean and olives will have risen to the top.
 Serve with a green salad and sliced avocado.

 Please note: this picture at the top is of another batch of rice made in a different pot, with different lighting, on a different stove.
 (My family ate the original batch before I had remembered to take a photo!)